 Personal protective equipment is any equipment that is designed to protect your body from injury.
 This equipment includes clothing, shoes, eye protection, hearing protection, and respirators.
-Not all PPE is need for every activity in the lab, it is important the PPE matches the activity students are completing.
+Not all PPE is needed for every activity in the lab, but it is important the PPE matches the activity students are completing.
 Students should understand the different types of equipment commonly used, and they should also understand how and when to use them.

 Eye protection should be worn by all people, including teachers and teacher’s assistants, when required.
 They should be used whenever students are working with hazardous procedures.
 Teachers need to ensure they fit properly and that they are worn over the eyes and not around the neck or on the forehead.
 Eye protection should be worn when using any chemicals which would cause damage if they reached the eyes or if the experiment uses any springs or wires under tension.

 To protect clothing and skin, lab coats or aprons can be used.
 Lab coats are very often made of a material that is resistant to corrosion.
 As with all the other PPE, it is important the the lab coat or apron is the right size for the user.
-If they are too long, this can cause a trip hazard.
-Long trailing sleeves can also be dangerous as they can knock things over or get dipped in potentially dangerous liquids.
+If they are too long, this can cause a tripping hazard.
+Long trailing sleeves can also be dangerous because they can knock things over or get dipped in potentially dangerous liquids.

 Storyboard That can be used to teach students about the various pieces of PPE and when they should be used.
 Give students an example or have your students make a T-Chart and have them identify pieces of PPE needed for different procedures.

 It is never too early to get students thinking about risks and ways to manage them.
 Students can use Storyboard That to organize their ideas about potentials risks associated with an activity and ways to reduce that risk.
+This can be extremely helpful as well when students begin to design their own experiments.

 |Explosive||The substance could explode and is unstable|